AleksanderWWW/go-datareader/README.md

 The two main advantages of `go-datareader` over it's counterpart are:

-- better overall performance due to string typing and a compiled nature of the Go programming langauge, compared to interpreted, dynamically-typed Python
+- better overall performance due to strong typing and a compiled nature of the Go programming langauge, compared to the interpreted, dynamically-typed Python
-- faster data extraction due to the usage of `goroutines`
+- faster data extraction due to the usage of `goroutines` to send the requests concurrently.